sfc-gh-eraigosa/dcos-demo-dpipe/README.md

 3. Install all the node pre-reqs:  `sudo bash ./dcos_generate_config.sh --install-prereqs -v`
 4. Verify we can install with pre-flights: `sudo bash ./dcos_generate_config.sh --preflight -v`
 4. Deploy DC/OS: `sudo bash ./dcos_generate_config.sh --deploy -v`
-5. Verify install is good with post-flights: `bash dcos_generate_config.sh --postflight -v`
+5. Verify install is good with post-flights: `sudo bash dcos_generate_config.sh --postflight -v`

+Once all these steps are complete, tryin accessing the DC/OS environment with a local browser at the following URL: ***[http://m1.dcos-demo](http://m1.dcos-demo)***

+Tweak the Vagrantfile and genconf/config.yaml for other configurations.
+For example, 3 masters, 1 agent, 1 public agent.

-# Trouble shoot
+## Trouble shoot

-We can start with [this site](https://dcos.io/docs/1.9/installing/troubleshooting/).
+We can start with [this site](https://dcos.io/docs/1.9/installing/troubleshooting/), however lets provide some [specific help with the vagrant VMs](docs/TROUBLESHOOTING.md).

-# A real demo
+## A real demo
 Now lets do a [real demo](demo/README.md)!

 # TODO cleanups
-* Vagrantfile should be configurable for multinode setups
-* make the ip assignment dynamic